JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 Technically you've now completed the task of sharing a service between clusters with linkerd on Tanzu Kubernetes Grid.
 That being said we still don't have any cool demos to show off so lets keep going.

 You can move on to the next section where we split traffic.
-If you'd like some more detailed tests checkout [this](https://linkerd.io/2/tasks/multicluster/#exporting-the-services) section of the docs or see a walkthrough of validating TLS look [here](https://linkerd.io/2/tasks/multicluster/#security).
+If you'd like some more detailed tests checkout [this](https://linkerd.io/2/tasks/multicluster/#exporting-the-services) section of the docs or to see a walkthrough of validating TLS look [here](https://linkerd.io/2/tasks/multicluster/#security).

 ## Splitting Traffic

-This is where we start to see some of the power of a tool like linkerd in combination with the [Service Mesh Interface](https://smi-spec.io/) (SMI).
-SMI is aiming to provide for our mesh layer what CNI provides for our pod networks.
+This is where we start to see some of the power of a tool like Linkerd in combination with the [Service Mesh Interface](https://smi-spec.io/) (SMI).
+SMI is aiming to provide for our mesh layer what CNI, or the [Container Network Interface](https://landscape.cncf.io/selected=container-network-interface-cni), provides for our pod networks.
 It is a standard interface that allows us to define common tasks like splitting traffic, surfacing metrics, or defining access controls.
 SMI is still early days but you'll be able to see some of what it can do in this example.
-We're goingt o leverage the Traffic Split spec in order to share requests between the new podinfo services on workload cluster 1 and 2.
+We're going to leverage the Traffic Split spec in order to share requests between the new podinfo services on workload cluster 1 and 2.

-We're going to create a TrafficSplit object and hand it off to our kube cluster.
+Lets create a TrafficSplit object and hand it off to our kube cluster.

 ```yaml
 apiVersion: split.smi-spec.io/v1alpha1